CammiePone/Planning-Docs/Arcanus.md

     - Summons a void in space that pulls all entities towards it and deals damage.
   - [ ] Satellite Dragonfly (Complex)
     - Creates a dragongly-like entity that the player can control and see through.
+- [ ] Manipulation Spells
+  - [ ] Pacify (Simple)
+    - Temporarily makes hostile mobs neutral.
+  - [ ] Arcane Lock (Simple)
+    - Locks containers so no one can open them until disspelled.
+  - [ ] Telekinesis (Intricate)
+    - Allows you to pick up entities and blocks from a distance.
+  - [ ] Ward (Intricate)
+    - Makes blocks unbreakable until disspelled.
+  - [ ] Animate Armour (Complex)
+    - Animates armour stands to use whatever weapons and armour they're given.
+  - [ ] Turn Ally (Complex)
+    - Makes hostile mobs allies, making them fight for you.
 - [ ] Specialist Spells
   - [ ] Temporal Dissociation
     - Stops time for all entities and block entities in a localised area around the caster.